 Following ten years of working at some of the region’s finest establishments, SCORE client Corey Fletcher realized his dream of opening a restaurant of his own in January 2017.
 Today, Revival Kitchen & Bar continues to thrive in downtown Concord, where Fletcher serves New England and Old World classic dishes from locally sourced ingredients.

 Pursuing a Dream

 With a solid reputation in the industry and experience in both culinary cuisine and food and beverage management, Fletcher decided to venture out on his own.
-“Most chefs always have a long-term goal of opening their own restaurant in the back of their mind,” he explains.
-“There were no true farm to table restaurants like this in Concord.
-I felt like i was filling a niche and it seemed like a great time to get in on the ground floor of the city’s growth,” he said, pointing out that, with the recent Main Street renovations, Concord is becoming a vibrant food scene.
+“Most chefs always have a long-term goal of opening their restaurant in the back of their mind,” he explains.
+“There were no true farm-to-table restaurants like this in Concord.
+I felt like I was filling a niche and it seemed like a great time to get in on the ground floor of the city’s growth,” he said, pointing out that, with the recent Main Street renovations, Concord is becoming a vibrant food scene.

 Partnering with SCORE